department-of-veterans-affairs/va.gov-team/products/Debt Resolution/Medical_Copays/Product_Outline_Medical_Copays.md

 ## Desired Business Outcomes

  - Streamline Veteran's interaction with debt, so there is one face of VA
- - Increase time to debt resolution whether it is payments or debt relief
+ - Decrease time to debt resolution whether it is payments or debt relief

 ## Undesired Business Outcomes